JosephMcEvoy/PSZoom/README.md

 ```

 # Using your API key and API secret #
-All commands require an API key and API secret.
-Currently PSZoom uses only JWT for authorization.
+All commands require an API key (ClientID) and API secret.
+Currently PSZoom uses JWT (which will deprecated on 6/1/2023) and Server-to-Server OAuth authorization.
 You can generate
-the JWT key/secret from https://marketplace.zoom.us/develop/create, then click on  'Create' under JWT.
+the JWT or Server-to-Server OAuth key/secret from https://marketplace.zoom.us/develop/create, then click on  'Create' under JWT or Server-to-Server OAuth.
 Note that in
-addition to the key/secret, Zoom also provides an IM Chat History Token, this is not to be confused with the key/secret.
+addition to the JWT key/secret, Zoom also provides an IM Chat History Token, this is not to be confused with the key/secret.

 For ease of use, each command looks for these variables automatically in the following order:
     In the global scope for ZoomApiKey and ZoomApiSecret